The North Korean Human Rights Act (NKHRA)

 HRF began its on-the-ground work in North Korea by partnering with defector and pro-democracy activist Park Sang Hak and his organization, Fighters for a Free North Korea (FFNK), to launch weather balloons carrying information over the border in 2013.
 In January 2014, HRF and FFNK completed a successful balloon launch that carried transistor radios, USBs loaded with the complete Korean language Wikipedia, DVDs, and 500,000 pro-democracy leaflets over the border.
 The launch was covered widely by international media, and HRF described its new initiative in The Atlantic.

-HRF continues to look for more ways to support technologies and initiatives that at disrupting the North Korean regime's informations monopoly.
+HRF continues to look for more ways to support technologies and initiatives that are disrupting the North Korean regime's information monopoly.

 The Disrupt North Korea project was co-founded by Silicon Valley angel investor Alexander Lloyd.